practicingruby/practicing-ruby-paid/posts/v5/002-rocket-science-and-lod.md

 make it easier to manage these kinds of problems definitely sounds promising.

 Of course, you don't need to land robots on Mars to encounter these kind of challenges.
-Off the top of my head, I can easily imagine things like payment processing systems and remote system administration toolchains having a good degree of overlap with the issues that Smyth's LoD is meant to address.
-Still, those problems are not nearly as exciting as driving a little remote control car around on a different planet.
-Knowing that, I decided to test Smyth's ideas by building a very basic Mars rover simulation.
-The short video below shows me interacting with it:
+I can easily imagine things like payment processing systems and remote system administration toolchains having a good degree of overlap with the issues that Smyth's LoD is meant to address.
+Still, those problems are not nearly as exciting as driving a remote control car around on a different planet.
+Knowing that, I decided to test Smyth's ideas by building a very unrealistic Mars rover simulation.
+The video below shows me interacting with it over IRC:

 <div align="center">
 <iframe width="800" height="600"